Gambia’s president declares state of emergency

-BANJUL: Gambia’s Yahya Jammeh declared a state of emergency Tuesday just two days before he was due to step down, as British and Dutch travel agencies scrambled to evacuate thousands of tourists.
+BANJUL, Gambia: Gambia’s Yahya Jammeh declared a state of emergency just days before he was due to step down, with British and Dutch travel agencies scrambling to evacuate thousands of tourists Wednesday.

-Jammeh, who has ruled The Gambia with an iron fist for 22 years, initially acknowledged opponent Adama Barrow as the victor in December elections, but later rejected the ballot count as flawed and lodged a complaint with the country’s Supreme Court.

 Citizens were henceforth “banned from any acts of disobedience to the laws of The Gambia, incitement to violence and acts intended to disturb public order and peace,” Jammeh said, asking security forces to maintain law and order.

-“Doing so would allow him to leave office with his head held high and to protect the Gambian people from potential chaos,” spokesman John Kirby said.
+“Doing so would allow him to leave office with his head held high and to protect the Gambian people from potential chaos,” US State Department spokesman John Kirby said.
 “Failure to do so will put his legacy, and more importantly The Gambia, in peril.”

 The 15-nation Economic Community Of West African States (ECOWAS) has also repeatedly urged Jammeh to respect the outcome of the vote and step aside, a call backed by the UN Security Council, African Union and others.